awsdocs/amazon-dynamodb-developer-guide/doc_source/globaltables_reqs_bestpractices.md

 + The table must have the same write capacity management settings specified\.
 + The table must have the same name as all of the other replicas\.
 + The table must have DynamoDB Streams enabled, with the stream containing both the new and the old images of the item\.
-+ None of the replica tables in the global table can contain any data\.
++ None of the new or existing replica tables in the global table can contain any data\.

  If global secondary indexes are specified, then the following conditions must also be met:
 +  The global secondary indexes must have the same name\.